oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   name of another relationship template to copy into (all keynames and values) and use as a basis for this relationship template.

-### Additional requirements
+- source_relationship_template_name: represents the optional

-- The source relationship template provided as a value on the copy keyname MUST NOT itself use the copy keyname (i.e., it must itself be a complete relationship template description and not copied from another relationship template).
+  (symbolic) name of another relationship template from which to copy all keynames and values into this relationship template.
+Note that he source relationship template provided as a value on the copy keyname **MUST NOT** itself use the copy keyname (i.e., it must itself be a complete relationship template description and not copied from another relationship template).

-### Example
+The following code snippet shows an example relationship template definition.
 ```
 relationship_templates:
   storage_attachment: